svyrydvladymyr/sliders/README.md

 # KALCIFER SLIDERS

 The slider template is simple and versatile.
 You can add as many slider blocks to a page as you like.
-You can also invest in each other without restrictions.
+You can also insert in each other without restrictions.
-The template has five color schemes that you can change and you can add your own.
+The template has five color schemes.
+You can change each pattern as you like, and you can add your own color scheme.

 ## How to use